AscendingPassage.com HOME PAGE.

 the air is full of restless birds, singing deliriously for very joy in

-the voluptuous business of their nests and coveys.
+their nests and coveys.
 Our way lies over a

 fertile soil, saturated with vital substances--some paradise for

-beasts no doubt, for they swarm on every side: flocks of goats with a
+beasts no doubt, for they swarm on every side.
+Flocks of goats with a

 thousand bleating kids; she-asses with their frisking young; cows and

 the riches of the soil.
+There is an abundance of light in the sky

 and, in the distance, an extraordinary clearness.

-be bounded far away, on left and right, by two parallel stone walls,
+fertile plains are bounded far away, on left and right, by two parallel stone walls,

-The sun at this moment is hidden from us by a band of clouds, that
+The sun at this moment is hidden from us by a band of clouds that

-stretches, right above our head, from one end of the sky to the other,
+stretches, right above our head, from one end of the sky to the other.
+It is alone in the blue void, and

 seems to make more peaceful, and even a little mysterious, the

-incisive clearness and the desert beyond seems deluged with rays.
+incisive clearness, and the desert beyond seems deluged with rays.

 The gateway (portico) to Dendera Temple,